trulia/legoo/README.md

 ## Prerequisites

 * Install `Python` module `MySQLdb`.
-* Update `Python shebang` and `hive_path` reference to reflect your system configuration.
 * Create /data/tmp to store temporary files.
 * Hive configuration
-    -  find path for `Hive Python` client and add to sys.path if different than default location: `/usr/lib/hive/lib/py`
+    -  find path for `Hive Python` client and add to `sys.path` if different than default location: `/usr/lib/hive/lib/py`
-    -  To avoid `hdfs` file permission conflict especially for `Hive` partition tables, start `Hive` `thrift server` `HiveServer` on `Hive` Cluster using the same user as legoo user.
+    -  To avoid `hdfs` file permission conflict especially for `Hive` partition tables, start thrift server `HiveServer` on `Hive` cluster using the same user as legoo user.
     -  Set up `SSH` login without password from server `legoo` modules being run to `Hive` cluster.
 Typical setup: run `legoo` modules from `command center` server which reference remote `MySQL` servers and remote `Hive` cluster.

-`modules` have been tested on `Python 2.6`, `MySQL 5.1`, `Hive 0.7`,  and `Hive 0.10`.
+`modules` have been tested on `Python 2.6`, `Python 2.7`, , `MySQL 5.1`, `Hive 0.7`,  and `Hive 0.10`.
 This document assumes you are using a Linux or Linux-like environment.

 ## Unit Test
 Run unit test `test/unittest_legoo.py` for functional testing.
 Sample csv `census_population.csv` was used to load into `MySQL` and `Hive` table.
 User need to supply `Hive` and `MySQL` enviroment variables under section `setUp`